marrink-lab/bentopy/README.md

 <details>
 <summary>
-Luckily, _bentopy-render_ has some additional tricks up its sleeve to ease this load.
+Luckily, <i>bentopy-render</i> has some additional tricks up its sleeve to ease this load.
 </summary>

 In case you want to inspect only a small part of a very large placement list,